 See below for a month-by-month guide to What’s On in the Gardens.

 Wrap up warm for a winter walk full of snowdrops and winter flowers.
-Unusual snowdrops are shown in the coach house where you can hear free talks from plantswoman and galanthophile Jackie Murray.
-Enjoy delicious teas and homemade light lunches n the tearoom and follow the amazing story of these ancient gardens in the history room.
+Unusual snowdrops are shown in the coach house where you can also learn all about snowdrops in daily talks by plantswoman and galanthophile Jackie Murray.
+(12.30 and 2.30.
+The talk lasts about 20 minutes and is included in the admission price.)
+Enjoy delicious teas and homemade light lunches in the tearoom and follow the amazing story of these ancient gardens in the history room.
 Snowdrops, hellebores and other winter plants for sale in our shop.